 The UT Martin Engineering program has a set of program objectives and outcomes that have been established by our constituency, made up of faculty, students, graduates, engineering employers, university administration, and our Industrial Advisory Board.
 Our program incorporates engineering design and competitive teamwork throughout the curriculum, providing small class sizes, personalized attention from faculty and staff, and the opportunity for a hands-on engineering educational experience.
-The program is implemented with a course schedule that is taylored to the needs of the individual student, with personalized advising throughout the educational experience.
+The program is implemented with a course schedule that is tailored to the needs of the individual student, with personalized advising throughout the educational experience.
 UTM Department of Engineering offers a comprehensive Bachelor of Science in Engineering Degree, with concentrations in:

 Civil engineering is an engineering discipline that designs and supervises the construction of the physical and naturally built environment, including works such as bridges, roads, canals, dams, buildings, airports, tunnels, and other large facilities.
 Civil engineering is one of the oldest engineering disciplines which can be categorized into several sub-disciplines including construction, environmental, transportation, structural, geotechnical, and water resource engineering.
 Our graduates work for government, state, or local municipal agencies or for private engineering firms.